LukasKinder/THEIA/README.txt

 the -p flag may be used as well but the only valid argument is EE-CO (finding all complete sets).

+the -h flag may be used to specify an heurist.
+Possible arguments are "min", "sum" and "exp"(default).

 Example:
-./theia -p EE-CO  -f  example_ICCMA2019.tgf or
+./theia -p EE-CO  -f  example_ICCMA2019.tgf -h sum or
 ./theia -f example_ICCMA2019.tgf -v